Vamshikrishna201/Java-8-Features/src/v1_Introduction/v1_Interface-Change.md

 > **Important**
 >
-> If a new method is added to the Vehicle interface, all classes(Car,But etc.) that implement this interface must also implement the new method
+> If a new method is added to the v1_Introduction.Vehicle interface, all classes(v1_Introduction.Car,But etc.) that implement this interface must also implement the new method
 >
 > Otherwise, they will fail to compile.